neuronlabs/neuron/README.md

 ghttps://github.com/neuronlabs/neuron

-Neuron is the cloud-native, modular API Gateway and Composer that implements the [JSONAPI v1.0 specification](https://jsonapi.org/format/).
+Neuron is the golang cloud-native, distributed ORM implementation.

 * [What is Neuron?](#what-is-neuron)
 * [Install](#install)